microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Template Literal Types.md

 ### Inference with Template Literals

 Notice that we did not benefit from all the information provided in the original passed object.
 Given change of a `firstName` (i.e. a `firstNameChanged` event),  we should expect that the callback will receive an argument of type `string`.
 Similarly, the callback for a change to `age` should receive a `number` argument.
-We're naively using `any` to type the `callBack`'s argument.
+We're naively using `any` to type the `callback`'s argument.
 Again, template literal types make it possible to ensure an attribute's data type will be the same type as that attribute's callback's first argument.

 The key insight that makes this possible is this: we can use a function with a generic such that: